-It must be stated if the offer is made based on the mandatory offer rules contained in Chapter 3 of the TBA, and a summary must be provided of the share acquisitions or other measures which triggered the mandatory offer.
+If the offer is made based on the mandatory offer rules, such fact must be stated and a summary must be provided of the share acquisitions or other measures which triggered the mandatory offer.

 h) The offeror's shareholding, agreements with the offeree company, etc.